Grandma Insky’s Corner

 I know that the recipes may vary slightly from the way my Great Grandparents made their meals, but things such as the Great Depression in the 1930’s, etc. demanded using different ingredients because they simply may not have been available.
 I do try to make the recipes “Light” as they will allow, but I didn’t want to sacrifice the flavors so they are pretty much very “carby” and “fatty.”
 These are the types of meals you may want to eat when you are running a marathon the next day and/or perhaps going to the gym that night to work out! 🙂 In any case, they are tasty and well worth the extra sit up, crunch or jog. 🙂

-I hope you enjoy getting to experience some of these wonderful dishes that I did growing up in Cleveland with a very close and Slavic Family.
-I’ve seen those “My Big Fat Greek Wedding” movies and they have nothing compared to our “Big Fat Slavic Family” including huge weddings, communion parties, and most of all our annual Family Picnic which is held the 4th Sunday of every June in Cleveland, OH.
-We have been doing this tradition for 65 years (and counting) with hundreds of attendees each year.
-So sit back, relax and enjoy our journey to Slavic Europe, where tradition, taste and love is all that counts!
+I hope you enjoy getting to experience some of these wonderful dishes that I did growing up in Cleveland with a very close and Central European Family.
+I’ve seen those “My Big Fat Greek Wedding” movies and they have nothing compared to our “Big Fat Central European Family” including huge weddings, communion parties, and most of all our annual Family Picnic which is held the 4th Sunday of every June in Cleveland, OH.
+We have been doing this tradition for 67 years (and counting) with hundreds of attendees each year.
+So sit back, relax and enjoy our journey to Central Europe, where tradition, taste and love is all that counts!